-Museum professionals are committed to discovery, engagement, and education.
+Museum practitioners are committed to discovery, engagement, and education.
 To excel in the field, you have to be adept at making connections and seeing possibilities.
 It’s that spark that keeps collections relevant, audiences inspired, and operations smooth.

 At Harvard you’ll find:

 Targeted approach to starting or advancing your career in museums

 - There are eight courses with the program, plus an internship and a capstone.
 You focus squarely on museum studies to ensure an in-depth knowledge of the field.